 - 22. Both parties reserve the right to provide the district court and the probation office with any and all information which might be pertinent to the sentencing process, including but not limited to any and all conduct related to the offense as well as any and all matters which might constitute aggravating or mitigating sentencing factors. - 23.
-Both parties reserve the right to make any recommendation regarding any and all factors pertinent to the determination of the sentencing guideline range; the fine to be imposed; the terms and conditions of supervised release; the defendant's custodial status pending the sentencing; and any other matters not specifically addressed by this agreement. - 24.
-Pursuant to Rule 11(c)(1)(C), both the government and the Defendant agree that, after consideration of all the factors set forth in Title 18, United States Code, Section 3553(a), the appropriate sentence to be imposed in this case is between 8 and 9 years imprisonment with the parties free to argue for a sentence within that range.
-The parties also agree that, upon his release from prison, the Defendant should be subject to a 5-year term of supervised release.
+Both parties reserve the right to make any recommendation regarding any and all factors pertinent to the determination of the sentencing guideline range; the fine to be imposed; the amount of restitution and the terms and condition of its payment; the conditions of supervised release; the defendant's custodial status pending the sentencing; and any other matters not specifically addressed by this agreement. - 24.
+Pursuant to Rule 11(c)(1)(C), both the government and the Defendant agree that, after consideration of all the factors set forth in Title 18, United States Code, Section 3553(a), the appropriate sentence to be imposed in this case is between 7 and 8 years imprisonment with the parties free to argue for a sentence within that range.
+The parties also agree that, upon his release from prison, the Defendant should be subject to a 5 year term of supervised release.